 Wissam Joubran was born in Nazareth, Galilea, in 1983 to a family with a rich artistic heritage.
 Joubran encountered early on the music and craftsmanship of the Luth (‘oud).
 At six, he made his first instrument.
 This particular relationship with the oud continued to deepen and to grow richer.
 Joubran was driven early on by a belief that his work helped foster pathways for a synergy between the East and the West, and he tries to make both experiences converge towards a single musical universe.
 He was the first Arab student to attend the prestigious Antonio Stradivari conservatory, renowned for the fabrication of string instruments (violins in particular).
 In 2003, he received the award of best artisan luthier.
 He has performed at more than 1,200 concerts as part of the “Trio Joubran,” including at Carnegie Hall and Olympia.
 Joubran is also the founder of the International Oud Association.

 Anne-Laure Malauzat is a Partner with Bain & Company in the Middle East.
-Based in Dubai, she is the firm’s regional Chief Diversity, Equity, and Inclusion (DEI) officer, and leads Bain’s Middle East Social Impact efforts.
+Based in Dubai, she is the firm’s regional Chief Diversity, Equity, and Inclusion (DEI) officer, and leads Bain’s Social Impact efforts in EMEA.
 Anne joined the firm in 2011 and, in 2020, became the youngest female Bain partner globally.

 Anne advises governments, philanthropists, and international organizations (such as UNHCR and Endeavor), focusing on education, economic development, and innovation.
 She has led the launch of multiple successful youth employment programmes in 5 MENA countries, and the design of the national Early Childhood Development strategy for a GCC country.
 She also works with private sector leaders in the retail space, supporting them in their growth, digitalization, and customer strategies.
 In addition, for the last decade she has served as mentor to start-ups and is a frequent speaker on topics related to gender equity, social impact, human capital development, retail, and innovation.